What do you think is the most common hormonal disease of dogs? Diabetes? Thyroid?

 Treating the IH form is easy: just withdraw the drug.
 Notice we didn’t say stop.
 If a dog is on cortisone drugs for a long time, it causes the body’s own cortisol production to stop and the adrenal gland to shrink via a feedback loop.

-If you stop the drug cold turkey, you will cause a severe and usually fatal adrenal crisis called Addison’s Disease.
+If you stop the drug cold turkey, you will cause a severe and often fatal adrenal crisis called Addison’s Disease.
 Talk to your vet about slowly tapering the drug in a controlled manner.

 If the adrenal glands are both evenly enlarged, it’s PDH.
 If one gland is irregularly enlarged, and the other one shrunken, it’s AT.